Sonic4D: Spatial Audio Generation for Immersive 4D Scene Exploration: Experiments

+We choose MMAudio~\cite{cheng2024taming} as the baseline method, whose generated audio is monaural and contains no spatialization.
 To determine whether our generated spatial audio conveys a sense of space, we paired the same viewpoint‑specific video with either the spatialized stereo audio or the non‑spatialized mono audio for comparison.
 Participants were first asked, for each video pair (identical visuals but different audio), to choose which audio track felt more spatial.
-Next, they rated both audio tracks on two criteria from 1 to 5: \begin{itemize}[left=0pt] \item \textbf{Spatial Localization Accuracy:} Measures how faithfully the interaural level and time‐difference cues recreate the true 3D source position.
+Next, they rated both audio tracks on two criteria from 1 to 5: \begin{itemize} \item \textbf{Spatial Localization Accuracy:} Measures how faithfully the interaural level and time‐difference cues recreate the true 3D source position.
 Participants rate from 1 (“no sense of source direction”) to 5 (“precise and stable perception of source location”).

-\item \textbf{Audio–Visual Spatial Congruence:} Assesses how consistently the evolving audio cues (e.g.\ changes in loudness or binaural disparity) track the on‐screen motion of the subject or camera.
-Participants rate from 1 (“audio movement conflicts with visuals”) to 5 (“audio shifts perfectly match visual motion”). \end{itemize} We recruited 25 participants, each of whom evaluated 33 video‑audio pairs.
-All participants completed the experiment in a quiet environment while wearing binaural headphones.
-To more comprehensively demonstrate our model’s capabilities, we categorized the videos based on custom camera trajectories into \textbf{static} and \textbf{dynamic} viewpoints.
+\item \textbf{Audio–Visual Spatial Alignment:} Assesses how consistently the evolving audio cues (e.g.\ changes in loudness or binaural disparity) track the on‐screen motion of the subject or camera.
+Participants rate from 1 (“audio movement conflicts with visuals”) to 5 (“audio shifts perfectly match visual motion”). \end{itemize} To more comprehensively demonstrate our model’s capabilities, we categorized the videos based on custom camera trajectories into \textbf{static} and \textbf{dynamic} viewpoints.
 Static viewpoints indicate using the original camera view unchanged or only modest transformations of that original view, with the viewpoint remaining fixed throughout; Dynamic viewpoints include translational camera movements, arc‑shaped camera trajectories, and push‑in/pull‑back motions.

-For data processing, we first excluded participants whose ratings exhibited low Pearson correlation with the overall preference distribution.
-We then computed and reported the preference percentages and mean opinion scores (MOS) across all viewpoints, as well as separately for static and dynamic viewpoints.